Best of Who’s Left: 2023 Draft Day 2

-I’m still processing Washington’s Day 1 pick of cornerback Emmanuel Forbes, but it’s not too early to take a look at who is likely to be left on the board for Washington’s next pick, at #47 tonight, midway through the second round.
+I’m still processing Washington’s Day 1 pick of cornerback Emmanuel Forbes, but it’s not too early to take a look at who is likely to be left on the board for Washington’s next pick, at No. 47 tonight, midway through the second round.

 With 15 selections before Washington, I’m going to cluster the highest rated 25 (or so) players remaining on the board by position areas.
 Under each is a portion of their NFL.com profile: